LINWEN607/congregate/runbooks/migrations-to-dot-com.md

 * [ ] Check the status of **gitlab.com** (https://status.gitlab.com/)
   * [ ] Confirm you can reach the UI of the instance
   * [ ] Confirm you can reach the API through cURL or a REST client
-  * [ ] Confirm the import (Admin) user is a member of the SAML+SSO enforced group
+  * [ ] Confirm the import (Admin) user has a spoofed SAML link in *Profile -> Preferences -> Account -> Social sign-in*
-  * [ ] If not and late notice, as a workaround:
-    * [ ] Discuss with customer whether it's possible to disable SSO enforced during user migration OR
-    * [ ] Reach out to #support_gitlab-com to spoof adding the user to the SAML+SSO enforced group
+    * It has to be spoofed as we do not want the customer provisioning a gitlab.com Admin account
+    * See GitLab migration prerequisites for details
 * [ ] Create a directory called "waves" in `/opt/congregate/data` in the container if it doesn't already exist
 * [ ] Create a directory called `user_wave` in `/opt/congregate/data/waves` if it doesn't already exist
 * [ ] Run `nohup ./congregate.sh list > data/waves/listing.log 2>&1 &` at the beginning of the migration blackout period